Stella-Remember/stella-remember/README.md

 ## Full Stack Engineer(Junior Dev)

-🚀 Who I Am
+# 🚀 Who I Am

-🔧 Full-stack focused, with expertise in building scalable web applications and mobile solutions 📱 Currently mastering: Flutter, Python, JavaScript, and exploring Docker for containerization 🌍 Passionate about creating real-world solutions that make a difference 🤝 Available for collaborations, freelance projects, or just a good technical discussion
+🔧 Full-stack focused, with expertise in building scalable web applications and mobile applications 📱 Currently mastering: Flutter, Python, JavaScript, and exploring Docker for containerization 🌍 Passionate about creating real-world solutions that make a difference 🤝 Available for collaborations and good technical discussion

 🛠️ Tech Toolbox
 Languages & Frameworks